Everything you need to know about the 11+

 What makes Pen and Ink Tuition different?

 We strongly believe that all children need to enjoy their learning so we work hard to make the sessions fun and exciting.
 We want children to become happy and confident learners.
-Our small group sizes ensure that we can give each child individual attention and they still benefit from the group sessions.
+Our small group sizes ensure that we can give children individual attention and they still benefit from the group sessions.

 What happens if I miss a session, do I still have to pay?